gthomsen/knowledge-graph/SUN397 Dataset.md

 Aude Olivia was involved.

 ## Samples
 Dataset is 39 GB compressed.
 [Original URLs](https://vision.princeton.edu/projects/2010/SUN/urls/) for scenes in the database.
+Color images at least 200x200 in size.

 ## Labels
 Segmentation masks are per-instance.